indexus/js-indexus-sdk/README.md

   const api = new API();
   const network = new Network(protocol, api, bootstraps);

-  // Create a new Locality instance const indexus = new Locality(
+  // Create a new Local instance const indexus = new Local(
     spaces,
-    options,
+    option,
     cap,
     step,
     output,